schlae/graphics-gremlin/README.md

 # Graphics Gremlin HDMI

+(Due to the attention on this project specifically on the flaw of displaying dark yellow, instead of brown, I'm making a PCB respin and Verilog code correction for this.
+You can follow the progress in this [issue](https://github.com/yeokm1/graphics-gremlin-hdmi/issues/1)).

 This is a modified version of the Graphics Gremlin ISA graphics card to include a HDMI port.
 This is still based on the same Lattice ICE40HX4K FPGA.

 <img src="images\gg-hdmi-board.jpg" width="600">